Logo

 Mark Drakeford has been a long term advocate for using proportional representation at general elections.

-Immediately following Carwyn Jones' announcement on 21 April 2018 that he intended to resign as party leader and First Minister, Mark Drakeford told BBC Wales he was giving a leadership bid 'serious consideration'.
+Immediately following Carwyn Jones' resignation as party leader and First Minister on 21 April 2018, Mark Drakeford told BBC Wales he was giving a leadership bid "serious consideration".

 Mark Drakeford immediately secured the public support of seven other Labour AMs, taking him beyond the threshold of nominations needed to get onto the ballot.